apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< paragraph class="language-java" >}}
 If your pipeline program defines a custom data type, you can use the `@DefaultCoder` annotation to specify the coder to use with that type.
-For example, let's say you have a custom data type for which you want to use `SerializableCoder`.
-You can use the `@DefaultCoder` annotation as follows:
+For example, let's say you have a custom data type for which you **don't** want to use the default `SerializableCoder`.
+You can use the `@DefaultCoder` annotation to set a new default as follows:
 {{< /paragraph >}}

 {{< highlight java >}}